 The next factor to address with this system is the motor movement.
-If the extruder motor doesn’t move when the x motor moves, then this will result in unintentional extrusion as the x carriage is moving past the stationary belt and making the pulley turn.
+If the extruder motor doesn't move when the x motor moves, then this will result in unintentional extrusion as the x carriage is moving past the stationary belt and making the pulley turn.
 The movement commands sent to the extruder motor will actually have to be the same as the x motor, plus any extrusion distance.
-This will require a change in firmware, although I don’t think it would be too complicated.
-I’ve created a feature request on the Prusa github here for anyone interested.
+This will require a change in firmware, although I don't think it would be too complicated.

 - It takes the weight of the extruder motor away from the moving mass

 - It allows the drive gear to be directly above the hot end.